 He is a Spanish Wine Scholar as well as a member of the prestigious L’Ordre des Coteaux de Champagne.

-This webinar will provide an overview of the latest developments within the D.O.
-Cava and the efforts of the appellation to increase and protect quality and reputation of the Cava brand.
-We will further examine the latest updates regarding the quality classification system and labelling as well as the D.O’s advancements in terms of sustainability.
+This WSG Live will provide an overview of the latest developments within the D.O.
+Cava and the efforts of the appellation to increase and protect the quality and reputation of the Cava brand.
+We will further examine the latest updates regarding the quality classification system and labelling as well as the D.O.’s advancements in terms of sustainability.